nicole-gram/arrakis_v3/java-api/readme.md

 # What is the CRUD operation?
 The CRUD stands for Create, Read/Retrieve, Update, and Delete.
 These are the four basic functions of the persistence storage.

-The CRUD operation can be defined as user interface conventions that allow view, search, and modify information through computer-based forms and reports.
+The CRUD operation can be defined as users interface conventions that allow view, search, and modify information through computer-based forms and reports.
 CRUD is data-oriented and the standardized use of HTTP action verbs.
 HTTP has a few important verbs.

 Within a database, each of these operations maps directly to a series of commands.
 However, their relationship with a RESTful API is slightly more complex.